190th Street station: Elevator modifications

-In July 2003, to reduce costs, the Metropolitan Transportation Authority (MTA) announced that as part of its 2004 budget it would eliminate 22 elevator operator positions at this station and four others in Washington Heights, leaving one full-time operator per station.
-The agency had intended removing all the attendants at these stops, but kept one in each station after many riders protested.
-The change took effect on January 20, 2004, and saved $1.2 million a year.
+Several of the elevators in the station are staffed by elevator attendants, who are also employed at four other deep-level stations in Washington Heights.
+The elevator attendants are intended to reassure passengers, as the elevators are the only entrance to the platforms, and passengers often wait for the elevators with an attendant.
+The attendants at the five stations are primarily maintenance and cleaning workers who suffered injuries that made it hard for them to continue doing their original jobs.
+In July 2003, to reduce costs, the Metropolitan Transportation Authority (MTA) announced that as part of its 2004 budget it would eliminate 22 elevator operator positions at the 190th Street station and four others in Washington Heights, leaving one full-time operator per station.
+The agency had intended to remove all the attendants at these stops, but kept one in each station after many riders protested.
+In addition, the MTA began operating all elevators at all times; prior to the change, each elevator only operated if it was staffed by an elevator operator.
+The change took effect on January 20, 2004, and was expected to save $1.15 million a year.

 In November 2007, the MTA proposed savings cuts to help reduce the agency's deficit.
 As part of the plan, all elevator operators at 190th Street, along with those in four other stations in Washington Heights, would have been cut.
 MTA employees had joined riders in worrying about an increase in crime as a result of the cuts after an elevator operator at 181st Street on the Broadway–Seventh Avenue Line helped save a stabbed passenger.
 The move was intended to save $1.7 million a year.
 However, on December 7, 2007, the MTA announced that it would not remove the remaining elevator operators at these stations, due to pushback from elected officials and residents from the area.
-In October 2018, the MTA once again proposed removing the elevator operators at the five stations, but this decision was reversed after dissent from the Transport Workers' Union.
+In October 2018, the MTA once again proposed removing the elevator operators at the five stations, but this was reversed after dissent from the Transport Workers' Union.
+The MTA again suggested reassigning elevator operators to station-cleaner positions in June 2023, prompting local politicians to sue to prevent the operators' reassignments.

-The elevator attendants serve as a way to reassure passengers as the elevators are the only entrance to the platforms, and passengers often wait for the elevators with an attendant.
-The attendants at the five stations are primarily maintenance and cleaning workers who have had injuries that made it hard for them to continue doing their original jobs.

 This station's elevators were closed for elevator replacement on August 29, 2020, but the station remained open via the exit to Bennett Avenue.
-The elevators were scheduled to reopen in September 2021, but only some were reopened on November 30, 2021; the reopening was pushed back due to unexpected structural issues.
+The elevators were scheduled to reopen in September 2021.
+Some of the elevators reopened on November 30, 2021; the reopening was pushed back due to unexpected structural issues.
+In July 2025, the MTA announced that it would install elevators at 12 stations, including mezzanine-to-platform elevators at the 190th Street station, as part of its 2025–2029 capital program.
+The elevators would make the station fully compliant with the Americans with Disabilities Act of 1990.